August 3, 2022

-When your home’s AC system breaks down, you should try to get the situation taken care of at the earliest opportunity.
-However, there can be dozens of reasons why your cooling isn’t functioning properly.
-How do you know which one is impacting you?
-There are a handful of problems that are more prevalent, and determining what they are is helpful when your Service Experts Heating & Air Conditioning Expert is going over available choices for resolving the problem with air conditioning repair in North America.
+When your home’s air conditioner breaks down, you want to get the situation dealt with at the earliest opportunity.
+However, there can be hundreds of reasons why your cooling isn’t functioning properly.
+How do you know which one is affecting you?
+There are a handful of problems that are more widespread, and determining what they are is beneficial when your Service Experts Heating, Air Conditioning & Plumbing Expert is discussing options for fixing the problem through air conditioning repair in North America.

-ere are the top six common air conditioner problems that can cause your air conditioning to break down.
+Here are the top six common air conditioner problems that can cause your cooling system to stop working.

 1. Thermostat Problems

-Your thermostat instructs your cooling when to start and for how long to run.
-If the settings are wrong, your air conditioning might not function like it should.
-And if the batteries have died in a programmable thermostat, you won’t be able to use it at all.
-Follow this short checklist to ensure your thermostat is receiving power and working properly:
+Your thermostat instructs your AC system when to start and for how long to run.
+If the settings are inaccurate, your air conditioner might not work like it should.
+And if the batteries ran out in a programmable thermostat, it won’t be accessible at all.
+Follow this short checklist to make sure your thermostat is receiving power and functioning properly:

 - Change batteries if the screen is blank (programmable models)